Model-Based Reinforcement Learning How Agents Simulate Experience to Learn Faster

 Open problems: Model exploitation (the policy learns to game model inaccuracies), multi-step model error propagation, and learning models in non-stationary environments remain active research areas.

 MBRL mirrors how classical control engineering has always worked.
 A control engineer designs a PID controller by first deriving a physics-based model (transfer function, state-space equations) of the plant, then synthesizing a controller analytically or numerically.
-Model-free RL is the engineer who skips the physics and just tunes gains by trial and error — it works eventually, but wastes resources.
+Model-free RL skips the physics and tunes gains by trial and error.
+It works eventually, but wastes resources.

-The deeper connection is to Bayesian experimental design: a MBRL agent that knows where its model is uncertain should actively seek transitions that reduce model uncertainty — the exploration strategy known as curiosity via model uncertainty (closely related to what you read in the curiosity-driven learning article).
-This is exactly how a scientist designs the most informative experiment.
+There is also a connection to Bayesian experimental design: a MBRL agent that knows where its model is uncertain should actively seek transitions that reduce that uncertainty — the exploration strategy known as curiosity via model uncertainty.
+This is how a scientist designs the most informative experiment.

-In neuroscience, the hippocampus and prefrontal cortex implement something analogous: offline replay during sleep allows the brain to “simulate” experiences, consolidating memory and generalizing knowledge.
-Dyna’s background planning loop is essentially the same mechanism.
+In neuroscience, the hippocampus and prefrontal cortex implement something analogous: offline replay during sleep allows the brain to simulate experiences and consolidate memory.
+Dyna’s background planning loop is structurally the same mechanism.

 Exercise: Measure the Dyna speedup curve